DRE voting machine: Benefits

-Like electronic ballot markers, DRE's can be programmed to offer ballots in multiple languages, and they let people with disabilities vote without assistance, which would remove the anonymity of their vote.
+Like electronic ballot markers, DREs can be programmed to offer ballots in multiple languages, and they let people with disabilities vote without assistance, which would remove the anonymity of their vote.
 The machines can use headphones and other adaptive technology to provide accessibility.

 Additionally, with DRE voting systems there is no risk of exhausting the supply of paper ballots, and they remove the need for printing paper ballots, which cost $0.10 to $0.55 per ballot, though some versions print results on thermal paper, which has ongoing costs.

 Issues

 Skepticism about the integrity of DRE voting machines led to the creation of election forensics, which can help identify election fraud.

 Delays in voting

-DRE's can cause more delay than paper ballots at busy times, since every voter needs access to a machine.
+DREs can cause more delay than paper ballots at busy times, since every voter needs access to a machine.
 Queuing theory calculates that waits of an hour result from known variations in when voters arrive, number of voters per machine, and average time a voter spends with a machine.